NSLS2/bmm-bluesky-by-example/docs/bespokescan/problem.rst

 #.
 It will not make a plot of the data.
 A `plotting subscription
    <https://blueskyproject.io/bluesky/callbacks.html#liveplot-for-scalar-data>`__
-   can certainly be set up, but that's a lot to ask of a user.
+   can certainly be set up, but that's yet another thing the user must be trained to do.

 #.
 It only makes the scan, it does not move to  the correct position.